50 Landmark Papers every Trauma Surgeon Should Know

 In 50 Landmark Papers every Trauma Surgeon Should Know, editors Stephen Cohn and Ara Feinstein have compiled a selection of the most influential contributions to the specialty of trauma surgery.
-This book comprises 50 thought provoking reviews of carefully selected papers and explains how trauma surgery practice changed as a result of this research.
+This book comprises 50 thought-provoking reviews of carefully selected papers and explains how trauma surgery practice has changed as a result of this research.

 Demonstrates how clinical practice has adapted following these landmark studies

 Specialty-defining papers are brought to life, and their impact assessed

 Shows how the insight and vision of individual surgeons propelled change